-Anna’s series of False Shields represent the modern human fear or disconnection from nature, a desire to protect ourselves from what we don’t understand, a barrier or separation between us and the natural world.
+Anna’s series of False Shields represent a human fear and disconnection from nature, a desire to protect ourselves from what we don’t understand, a barrier between us and the natural world.

 We construct false shields within an attempt to control and contain nature; they are destined to fail.
 They are full of gaps, ignorance and a false sense of power and importance.

 The technique of looping fibre is derived from indigenous people’s string bag/net making.
 Although it’s a traditional looping stitch used by many indigenous cultures, it is not a traditional design nor uses traditional materials.
 Anna is not an indigenous artist and each shield has its own unique modern design.